svitlanaf/BlogSite.Solution/README.md

 * _As a registered user I need to be able to add my blog to any community._
 * _As a registered user I need to be able to remove communities form my blog._
 * _As a registered user I need to be able to add a new community._
+* _As a registered user I need to be able to add comments to posts._

 ## Setup/Installation Requirements